-Should You Rent-To-Own Your Investment Property
+Should You Rent-to-Own Investment Property You Own?

-However, it’s important to note that clear contracts, financial status, professional legal advice, and an innate understanding of the local housing market are critical components for both the buyer and seller, before a rent-to-own home sale is completed.
+However, it’s important to note that clear contracts, financial status, professional legal advice, and an innate understanding of the local housing market are critical components for both the buyer and seller before a rent-to-own home sale is completed.

-What Does “Rent-to-Own” Mean?
+What Does “Rent-to-Own” For a Property Mean?

 • The lease option starts with a contract.

-• The buyer and seller enter negotiations and come to an agreement (as laid out within the contract).
+• The buyer and seller enter negotiations and come to an agreement as laid out within the contract.

 • The buyer pays the option premium.